zebraed/yno-userscript/README.md

   - **Enable Notification:** Toggle this to enable or disable the notification of the name of the next place when you reach a expeditions destination.
   - **Auto-hide Notification:** When enabled, notifications will close automatically.

+- **"Destination Log" Recording Feature:**
+  When you check "Enable Destination Logs", the destinations you reach will be recorded.
+  Each log entry includes the map name and depth (actual depth and max depth without shortcuts).
+  Logs are listed by date (based on UTC) for each game session.
+You can download or delete them.

 ### Installation

   1. Install [Tampermonkey](https://www.tampermonkey.net/) or another userscript manager for your browser.